swcarpentry/training-course/_submissions/round-05/2/2013-06-13-multiple-choice-assessment-piperedirect-comprehension.md

 D) cat a b > c
 E) find / -name .profile 2>&1 | less

 Intermediate/Expert: Choose true?
-(Mark all that apply)(Btw, I&#8217;m not to say, if you are a master, you should have all the right answers, but at least have 50% of them.)
+(Mark all that apply)(Btw, I'm not to say, if you are a master, you should have all the right answers, but at least have 50% of them.)

 A) On windows, you can use |, >, and >> too(like unix).
 B) If your program want have features like Pipe&Redirect, you need to know Named pipe, BSD socket, shared memory.